Jayden-Cho/Study-note/Data Structure and Analysis/Unit 06/Unit 06 노트.md

 - BST handles the data stored through its root
   - Root has its own value.
-  - Tree instance access to the root
+  - Tree instance access to the root.
   - Only through the root, the tree instances access to the descendant nodese of the root.